Using a robotic automation as a source for a data page

 Robotic process automations (RPAs) are automations that run in the back office.
-You can use an RPA as a source for a data page by using Pega® 7.4 with Pega Robot Manager 5.
+You can use a robotic process automation (RPA) as a source for a data page by using Pega® 7.4 with Pega Robot Manager 5.
 For example, you can use an RPA to obtain a credit score from a legacy system that you can then display on a Pega Customer Service application account overview dashboard.

-Robot Manager 5 is required for using an RPA to source a data page.
-Download Robot Manager 5 from Pega Exchange
+Robot Manager is required for using an RPA to source a data page.
+Use Pega Exchange to determine which version of Robot Manager is compatible with your Pega Platform version, then download it from Pega Exchange.

 At run time, the data page invokes a REST endpoint that is hosted in Robot Manager.
 Using the data input from the data page, Robot Manager queues a request to be executed by an RPA robot.
 The RPA robot returns the result to Robot Manager, which in turn passes the result to the data page as a REST response.
 The run-time architecture is shown in the following diagram.